aravindnatch/gm-mention/README.md

-# Groupme Mention
+# GroupMe Mention
-Groupme Mention is a bot framework that allows users to create custom groups to tag multiple people at ocne.
+Groupme Mention is a bot framework that allows users to create custom groups to tag multiple people at once.
 This project was built with Python using Flask.

 ## Getting Started